Debt management plans pay debt and restore credit

 Dispelling myths about debt management plans

-While many creditors view a debt management plan positively, it is never guaranteed that they will do so.
+While many creditors view a debt management plan positively, it is never that they will do so.
 It should be clearly understood that the creditor is under no obligation or expectation of reducing amounts owed, but such is done as a courtesy at the creditor’s discretion.
 Therefore, existing fees should always be factored into the overall budget used to pay debt.

 People are also sometimes reticent to participate in a DMP because they have heard rumors that doing so will hurt their credit.
 For the most part, this is false.
 In fact, more often than not, the opposite is true.
 Many creditors view DMPs as a person being serious about regaining control of their finances and repairing their credit.
 While it is up to individual creditors as to whether or not they will grant future credit, many are inclined to do so as they see a person taking serious strides to pay debt.
 Also, creating a debt management plan does not adversely affect one’s FICO score at all and, in fact, the Fair Isaac Company does not give reference to debt counseling on one’s credit report.

 A Word to the Wise on Debt Counseling

 Many have also been afraid of creating a debt management plan because they have been in contact with unscrupulous debt counselors.
 Unfortunately, charlatans exist in every industry and financial planning is not exempt.
 In some cases, people have been told that the best way to repair their credit is to pay an exorbitant fee to a counselor, while ignoring past debts.
 In these scenarios, people have trusted supposed experts to do the right thing and, instead, their credit has been further ruined as their hard-earned money has been pocketed, while their debts have sometimes worsened.

 Rebuild credit and a new financial future with a debt management plan